OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 - Access to the public `OpenNebula Systems Marketplace <http://marketplace.opennebula.systems>`__ with a catalog of :ref:`OpenNebula-ready <context_overview>` cloud images

-- Create your private centralized catalog (external satastore) of cloud applications (images and templates)  [TODO: Add link]
+- Create your private centralized catalog (external satastore) of cloud applications (images and templates)

-- Move VM images and templates across different types of datastores within the same OpenNebula instance  [TODO: Add link]
+- Move VM images and templates across different types of datastores within the same OpenNebula instance

-- Share VM images in Federation environments across several OpenNebula instances  [TODO: Add link]
+- Share VM images in Federation environments across several OpenNebula instances

 **ACCOUNTING AND SHOWBACK**